dfeneyrou/palanteer/python/testprogram/README.md

 Display the help and the options with `./testprogram.py`

-Note: if the Palanteer library is not installed and the module `palanteer_stub.py` in not reachable in the Python path, the program will not run.
+Note: if the Palanteer library is not installed and the module `palanteer_stub.py` is not reachable in the Python path, the program will not run.